 “Whoever practices righteousness is righteous, as he (Jesus) is righteous.”
 (1 John 3:7)

 Righteousness is a way of living, a way of imitating Jesus based on the divine, moral law given in the Bible.
-That at its core means we do what God says we should do and live how He wants us to live.
+That at its core means we do what God says we should do and live how he wants us to live.

-What’s more, practicing righteousness means show I am already considered righteous.
+What’s more, practicing righteousness means showing I am already considered righteous.
 This only inflames my inner conflict with righteousness because being righteous, by definition, means I am free from guilt and sin, that I am justified.
 I don’t feel that way a lot of the time.

 Of course, the conflict I express comes when I attempt righteousness all on my own.
 Not possible.
 I know this both by my many failures and by what the Bible says of the matter.